YamenHabib/Natural-Language-Inference-NLI-/README.md

 <i> NOTE: before running this part, you must have already trained the first model and saved its weights </i>

 ### Testing model on MRPC
-<i>NOTE: Please consider first downloading our trained modelы from [this external link](https://niuitmo-my.sharepoint.com/:f:/g/personal/308544_niuitmo_ru/EjfY5rWkudpIoUdJFMynKI8B2Cl8l6R4D9LY_TBlJGhb1g?e=rPAdDR) or train your own models.
+<i>NOTE: Please consider first downloading our trained models from [this external link](https://niuitmo-my.sharepoint.com/:f:/g/personal/308544_niuitmo_ru/EjfY5rWkudpIoUdJFMynKI8B2Cl8l6R4D9LY_TBlJGhb1g?e=rPAdDR) or train your own models.
 In the latter case you might need to change the name of weights file.</i>

 To test the model trained on MRPC data only run:
 ``` python